 DKP supports only the Bearer token authentication scheme for container registries.

-Compatibility has been tested and is guaranteed for the following container registries: Nexus, Harbor, Artifactory, Docker Registry, and Quay.
+You may use any supported private container registry.
+Compatibility has been tested and is guaranteed for the following: Nexus, Harbor, Artifactory, Docker Registry, and Quay.

 Installing Harbor